Guide to Employment Permits in Malaysia for Foreign Workers

 Foreign workers who wish to be employed by a company within Malaysia will have to have their application reviewed by the relevant government agencies, such as the Ministry of Manpower.
 The employee’s sponsoring company must also work with the government to ensure that the worker is approved for entry.

-An employment pass is: a type of work permit that enables a foreign knowledge worker to take up employment under a contract of service with an organization in Malaysia.
+This work permit enables foreign workers to take up employment under a contract of service with an organization in Malaysia.
 This pass is issued to employees with specific skills, usually for technical or managerial jobs.

-Applicants must receive a monthly base salary of above MYR 5,000 and have an employment contract with a minimum validity period of 24 months.
+Applicants must receive a monthly base salary of 10,000 ringgit (US$2,410) or more and have an employment contract of up to 60 months.